Click to jump to section

-This page is sponsored by Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
+This page is sponsored by Rossier Online, a Master’s level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in Illinois.

-Our goal is to make this process as easy as possible, and we are dedicated to updating the site with new information on a regular basis.
+Our goal is to make this process as easy as possible, and we are dedicated to updating CertificationMap.com with new information on a regular basis.

-Step One: Prerequisite Coursework
+Step One: Illinois Prerequisite Coursework

 Here are some examples:

 The primary level is K-4 for elementary licenses and K-3 for early childhood licenses.
-Illinois therefore will issue primary level endorsements in the following subjects when the applicant does not have the required middle grades pedagogy coursework: English as a Second Language, Bilingual Education, Reading Teacher, Media, Library Information Specialist, and Technology Specialist.
-Except for the middle grades pedagogy courses, the requirements in the content area are identical with those for the middle grades for each subject.
+Illinois, therefore will issue primary level endorsements in the following subjects when the applicant does not have the required middle grades pedagogy coursework: English as a Second Language, Bilingual Education, Reading Teacher, Media, Library Information Specialist, and Technology Specialist.
+Except for the middle-grades pedagogy courses, the requirements in the content area are identical with those for the middle grades for each subject.

 A major in the content area indicated on the transcript or 32 semester hours in the content area; OR 24 semester hours in content courses completed at one or more institutions and passing the relevant content area test.
 If a person seeks an endorsement in a subject where there is no content test, the default requirement is a major or 32 semester hours of content.

-Step Two: Teacher Preparation
+Step Two: Illinois Teacher Preparation

 While the involvement in an education program may seem financially daunting, a number of financial resources specifically for teachers exist around the country.
 For more information on this, visit our page on scholarships for teachers.
-For more scholarships for teachers exclusive to the State of Illinois, visit our Illinois Teacher Scholarship page.
+For more scholarships for teachers exclusive to the state of Illinois, visit our Illinois Teacher Scholarship page.

-Step Three: Required Tests
+Step Three: Illinois Required Tests

 - Test of Academic Proficiency (TAP): The ILTS Test of Academic Proficiency measures teaching candidates’ fundamental skills in the areas of reading comprehension, language arts, writing, and mathematics.
 This content is based on appropriate expectations for students in teacher preparation programs and for teaching in the state of Illinois.